MrMuntaner/CAP-STONE-PROJECT/README.md

 ## Programming Methods

+Language: Python 3.10.8
-Language: Python 3.10.8 and 3.8 for `CAPTSTONE-4 notebook`
+          Python 3.8 for `CAPTSTONE-4 notebook`

 Major Packages and Version Numbers can be found [here.](requirements.txt)

 ## Data Science and Machine Learning Model

 For this portion of the project I used Linear Regression as my base model.
 I then comapred it to other models to see which one would be the most optimal.
-I decided to use Extra Trees Regressor model because after model testing was done, it was the best performer.
+I decided to use the Extra Trees Regressor model because after model testing was done, it was the best performer.

 The model aims at predicting the soluability of molecules.